threeport/threeport/internal/provider/README.md

 # internal/provider

-This package is for interacting with infrastructure and managed service providers.
+This package provides the interfaces for implementing workload dependencies on different providers.
+Currently, it provides only a Kubernetes runtime implementation.
+In the future, it will also include interfaces for databases, object stores and other workload dependencies.